 We found that the use of NPR algorithms significantly affected participants' reported experiences of valence and arousal.
 Across all algorithms, emotional responses were muted, being shifted from more strongly felt emotions towards a neutral state.
 Nonetheless, the emotional responses were never suppressed entirely, nor are the reduced intensities of emotions attributable to loss of detail in the rendered images.
 Among the algorithms investigated, the photo abstraction of Orzan et al. best preserved emotional responses, while the painterly algorithms exhibited the most dampening.
-We hope that these results will provoke further investigation of emotional responses to NPR images, and that they will inspire researchers in the NPR community to devise techniques that can retain or even amplify the emotional content of the input.
+Heat maps of the participants' gaze locations revealed that the filtered images sometimes contained confusing or distracting elements, or lost detail making them difficult to properly interpret.
+We hope that our results will provoke further investigation of emotional responses to NPR images, and that they will inspire researchers in the NPR community to devise techniques that can retain or even amplify the emotional content of the input.